 - The Canada Council will make eligibility decisions based on the information provided in the nomination.

 - Submit only the material requested.
 Extra material will not be shown to the peer assessment committee.

 - Carefully choose your support material as committee members have limited time in which to review each nomination.

-- A nominator may resubmit a nomination for a specific nominee as many times as desired.
+- A nominator may resubmit a nomination for a specific candidate as many times as desired.

 - However, a nominator may only use the same nomination package for 2 consecutive deadlines.
-To do this, the nominator must send a letter to the Canada Council requesting that the nomination package be resubmitted, and include an updated curriculum vitae for the nominee, on or before the competition deadline date.
+To do this, the nominator must send a letter to the Canada Council requesting that the nomination package be resubmitted and include an updated curriculum vitae for the candidate, on or before the competition deadline date.